mkieffer1107/course-scheduler/README.md

 the elective course list, etc. The **Course Scheduler** aims to integrate all of these features into a single chatbot as an example for a service that UF could offer to all students.
 This would help aid in UF's goal of buliding an AI university! 🚀

-Using high-tech tools like RAG 🤖 and Gen AI 🧠, we've created a robust demo within 10 hours that showcases what's possible, even without the extensive resources of a leading AI university.
-Enjoy and contribute! ❤️
+Using high-tech tools like RAG 🤖 and Gen AI 🧠, we've created a quick demo that showcases what's possible, even without the extensive resources of a leading AI university.
+For this reason we've cut out some functionality / courses.
+Enjoy! ❤️

 ---